cybera/policy-browser/doc/architecture.md

 ## Tools

 Story: As hey-cira makers, occasionally we just want a quick notebook to be able to play around with some ideas.
 Tasks:
   - Create a "bin" script that uses the "cybera/hey-cira/python" docker container (which has the Anaconda distro) to fire up a Jupyter notebook session
   - Create a notebooks folder in our project and point the jupyter notebook to that initially (but leave the Docker container pointing at the project root) for easy saving/opening of existing notebooks
   - Figure out how to set any default paths, etc. that make it easier to try out an idea quickly.

-## Exploration

-Story: As someone interested in what these documents are all about, what can we do right now with the metadata that we have?
-Tasks:
-  - Take a day to explore the currently derived metadata in R (or platform of choice)
-  - If it's a new platform, identify any tooling that may make it easier for people to do the same type of exploration and/or reproduce results
-  - If you're refining any of the metadata further in your scripts, make note of that.
-If there's an easy way to add that to a more general refinement script, do that before wrapping the story up, or create new stories to add that refinement to the scripts.
-Don't let this distract from the exploration.
-It can be done after, and we're really only interested in data that we think might be more generally useful.

 ## Machine Learning / Data Science Techniques

 Story: As hip, bleeding edge Cyberans, we're keen to try out the latest and greatest ML techniques, especially if they can help sort through this data.
 We should keep an ideas list and review it from time to time.
 Tasks:
   - Create list of ideas for data refinement, to review in standups, adhoc meetings, and/or backlog grooming
   - Decide on some basic decisions/information we'd want to get before trying out an idea or to decide which ones to prioritize (i.e. Have we used the technique before?
 How quickly do we think we'd be able to test it out?
 Would it help refine metadata we're actually interested in?
 Are there other easier ways to get that refined metadata?)

 Story: Our named entity extraction is pretty generic.
 As people interested in the CRTC policy domain, we'd like something that is a bit smarter about what entities might look like in an Intervention document.
 Tasks:
   - Investigate ways of training an existing named entity classifier
   - Investigate other methods of getting what we're really interested in (potentially names of companies, people, places, dates, etc.)
   - If it's simple (1-2 days), hack out a prototype.
 Otherwise, create some more specific stories.
 Why?: Generic NE chunkers give some promising results.
 You can see those in the docentities table.
 However, there are also a lot of misfires, probably due to the NLTK chunker being a bit too generic and also the fact that we're dealing with more highly specialized documents.

 Story: Once we have our own named entity chunker, we can start thinking about how to continually train it to be better.
 Up to this point, we've always approached training as a one-time thing.
 We come up with the best process we can, do one last training run, and that's it.
 But what about introducing "human in the loop" style training, where we allow corrections to mistakes the algorithm makes, and we use those corrections to generate better training data for perhaps an overnight process?
 Tasks:
   - Requires the above story to be finished, where we already have our own NE chunker.
   - Identify a piece of metadata where the custom chunker is making a mistake.